Welcome to the

 Welcome to the Downtown District of New Britain – It’s the Place to BEE.

-We invite you to explore
+We invite you to explore:

 • Opportunities to work, live, dine, and shop Downtown

-• Opportunities for business owners in the BEEautiful New Britain Campaign and our Façade Improvement Grants.
+• Opportunities for business owners in the “BEEautiful New Britain Campaign” and our Façade Improvement Grants.

-The New Britain Downtown District (NBDD) was established as a Special Taxation District for the City of New Britain in 1983 by a General Statue of the Connecticut General Assembly.
-The purpose of this district, or Business Improvement District (BID) was to combat the effects that suburban malls had on the retail and commercial flight from the city centers.
-The District represents approximately 90 property owners and their retail & commercial tenants; we have paid staff that acts as their program and governmental representatives, staff that work as “beautification ambassadors” who work keeping the streets clean, and staff that produce advertising and social media for those owners and tenants.
+The New Britain Downtown District (NBDD) was established as a Special Taxation District for the City of New Britain in 1983 by a General Statute of the Connecticut General Assembly.
+The purpose of this Business Improvement District (BID) was to combat the effects that suburban malls had on the retail and commercial flight from the city centers.
+The District represents approximately 90 property owners and their retail & commercial tenants; we have paid staff that act as their program and governmental representatives, staff that work as “beautification ambassadors” who work keeping the streets clean, and staff that produce advertising and social media for those owners and tenants.

-Programs are both educational in nature, where we are the home of the Visitors Center and make ourselves available to both run our own events and host events of others.
-In addition to the Annual Car Show we run the Christmas Tree Lighting in New Britain’s Central Park during the holiday season, where after lighting the tree Santa gives out over 400 presents to the City’s youth (mostly disadvantaged); the District helps coordinate and hosts other events originated by others-“Hoops for The Homeless” is a 3 on 3 basketball tournament that has attracted over 200 players.
-The mission is to bring about awareness to the over 300 school aged children that are deemed homeless by federal guidelines; “The New Britain Journal Downtown Halloween Trick or Treat Safe Zone” in 2018, this event attracted over 8,000 children and their parents (bringing the total event participants to 10,000) to visit with Downtown establishments and receive candy.
-Art in our Heart, a pop-up Art Show is held every June on Central Park.
-This event attracts art enthusiast from throughout the state.
+Programs are educational in nature; we are the home of the Visitors Center and make ourselves available to both run our own events and host events of others.
+In addition to the Annual Car Show, we run the Holiday Tree Lighting in New Britain’s Central Park during the holiday season, where after lighting the tree, Santa gives out over 400 presents to the city’s youth (mostly disadvantaged).
+The District helps coordinate and hosts events originated by others: “Hoops for Homeless” is a 3 on 3 basketball tournament that has attracted over 200 players.
+The mission is to bring about awareness to the over 300 school aged children that are deemed homeless by federal guidelines.

+“The New Britain Journal Downtown Halloween Trick or Treat Safe Zone”, in 2018, attracted over 8,000 children and their parents to visit with Downtown establishments and receive candy.
+Art In Our Heart, a pop-up Art Show is held every June on Central Park.
+This event attracts art enthusiasts from throughout the state.
 We also host a curated art gallery, “Gallery 66” at the Visitors Center.
-The gallery space is also available for groups to use at no charge for meetings, classes and conferences.
+The gallery space is also available for groups to use at no charge for meetings, classes, and conferences.